danibaumann/dnb-typeahead/README.md

 ## Usage

-Change the url string to your internal API proxy under "this.yourHost" in the dnb.js file.
+Change the 'this.host', 'this.port' and 'this.protocol' variables to your internal API proxy in the dnb.js file.
 This needs to be done to avaoid CORS errors.
 Please also see the dnb-api Repo for further details.

-- Version: 0.0.4
+- Version: 0.0.5
 - License: © by Bisnode.ch